 Iowa has 118 community hospitals, and they create an enormous economic impact across the state.
 Hospitals not only provide jobs, they create jobs by purchasing goods and services from other businesses.
 And hospitals are essential to local and statewide economic development - companies that want to relocate or expand demand access to comprehensive, high-quality health care services.
-According to a study by the Iowa Hospital Association (IHA), Iowa hospitals provide more than 71,000 jobs that pay more than $4.1 billion in salaries and benefits.
-This makes hospitals the ninth largest non-agricultural employer in Iowa.
+According to a study by the Iowa Hospital Association (IHA), Iowa hospitals provide more than 71,000 jobs that pay more than $4.2 billion in salaries and benefits.
 No wonder most Iowa hospitals are among the largest employers in their counties.

 And these are not ordinary jobs.
 Most hospital employees are highly skilled and well-paid professionals who not only carry college and post-graduate degrees, but regularly update their skills through continuing education.

 But the economic impact of hospitals extends beyond the people they hire and the salaries that are paid.
 The business and household needs of hospitals and their employees creates a "multiplier" effect that supports thousands of additional jobs.
 This means that, in total, nearly 121,500 jobs are tied to Iowa hospitals, creating an overall impact that is worth nearly $6.2 billion to Iowa's economy.

 Supporting Their Communities